MohamedQachchaou/CAMLabs/Labs/2-3_Terraform_PushCodetoGitandModify.md

    cd gitlab
    ```

-2. Now you are going to 'clone' the Master project onto the boot node and then redirect the downloaded fils to your new project.
+2. Now you are going to 'clone' the Master project onto the boot node and then redirect the downloaded files to your new project.
 Do this by executing these instructions ...

    ```
    git config --global user.email "labadmin@ibm.com"